Working on music since I was 15

 I went on the road the first time when I was 17.
 I was gone for three months, and it was hard on me and hard on my family when I had to come back from being on the road to finish high-school.
 I took several detours, but for the most part, I was a musician for over thirty years.
 In spite of some success, I never really “made it” as a musician by having records of my music.

 I got close a few times… but something would always go wrong.
 For example, in 2003, I played an extended tour of Europe.
 We went to Sweden, Holland, France, and England.
 I played from Bogner Regis in the far south of England all the way up to the Isle of Aaron in Northern Scotland.
-It was an excellent tour, and the people seemed to like my music.
+It was an excellent tour, and the society seemed to like my music.
 They even bought some shirts, cd’s from my music that always play on the radio, as well as some of my magazines and e-zines.
 That was the best news.

 And then I got robbed at Waverley Abbey, outside of London.
 Lost both guitars and all the money.
 And my passport.
 I was clearly not in the “gold zone.”
-After I finally got home – and believe me, with no money and no passport, getting home was tricky – I took some time off to think things through.
+After I finally got home – and believe me, with no money and no passport, the process to travel back home was tricky – I took some time off to think things through.

-That was the tour when all hell broke loose.
+That was the business music tour when all hell broke loose.

 Betsy was alone with the boys, both of whom woke up one morning and decided to start acting like the teenagers they were.
 It was like fishing at the old pond, where the most dangerous thing you’d had to deal with was a catfish, and suddenly a fifty-foot alligator jumps in the boat.
 And I was over 3,000 miles away.